vpakarinen/multimodal-webui/README.md

 The application will automatically download the following files if they don't exist:
 - **Qwen 2.5 Omni 7B model files** (~14GB): The model weights and configuration files.
+- **Additional model components**: Tokenizers, processors, and other dependencies.
 - **qwen-omni-utils package**: Official utilities for processing multi-modal inputs.
-- **Additional model components**: Tokenizers, processors, and other dependencies.

 ## Notes
+- Latest development version of ``transformers`` is required to run this model
+- Audio and video input support will be coming in future updates
 - For optimal performance, consider enabling Flash Attention 2
-- Audio and video input support will be coming in future updates
-- The first run will take longer as models are downloaded and cached

 ## Sponsor